BLCM/bl3mods/Apocalyptech/README.md

 - `expanded_customization_pools.txt` - Adds in *all* customizations to the
   relevant global-drop pools, and increases the customization drop rate.
   Slot machine rewards are unaffected.
+- `only_heads_and_skins.txt` - Since I recently figured out how to spawn customizations properly, I ended up completing my collection of all non-character skin/head customizations, so this little mod just makes it so that those are the only customizations that spawn (apart from dedicated spawns, of course).
+Probably of little use to other people Not Me.

 ## OP Gear Mods